fc2078/blog/_posts/2024-11-12-how-i-ended-up.md

 ### The iPad

-It was 2015, and me and my sister were asking our parents to get us an iPad to play with and do more with it.
-After some technical difficulties in the start, we have progressed far with it.
+It was 2015, and me and my sister were asking our parents to get us an **iPad** to play with and do more with it.
+After some *technical difficulties* in the start, we have progressed far with it.
 I've discovered so many mobile games and enjoyed them, and looked up so many things I could use.

-That was the first time I've actually got my hands on a mobile device.
+That was the *first* time I've actually got my hands on a mobile device.
 Until then, all I would do was merely look around and see what my parents and others would do on them.

 ### Further Windows Antics

 I've enjoyed using more software on our computer, such as `Word 2009` (we have not updated since purchasing the computer), `Control Panel`, `Notepad`, and some other tools exclusive to Windows.
 From then I have become quite a professional at using that operating system and getting more acquianted with technology.

+I've started writing some fictional stories using `Word 2009` and saving them on my computer.
+My dad got me started with the basics and I was able to take over for the rest.
+I would open each document up and write the silliest or most attention-grabbing things.

+I've also started playing `Roblox` on my old PC in 2017.
+Moving on from the iPad, I was able to play more games that were exclusive to desktop.
+Though not suited for gaming, I was able to move through with some games since they didn't take up as much resources back then.

+Some games, such as `Prison Life`, were more playable on mobile due to more support for controls and keyboard hotkeys.
+That was what I enjoyed about playing on PC.
+I got more acquainted with PC gaming from there.

+## Middle School
+For a 6th grade assignment, we were required to write a paper about a subject.
+We could either hand-write it, or otherwise use a word processor and print it out.
+My teachers gave us instructions on saving files, and I was keen of following those instructions and getting it all typed out.

+I typed out the assignment accordingly, and with a thumb drive my cousin has bought for me, I saved the file to there and brought it over for printing.
+I've learned that there was a process for using portable drives such as that.
+You hit `Save` first, but before removing it from the computer, you open up the tray, right click on the drive, hit `Eject`, wait for the confirmation, then pull it out.
+That way you could ensure taht all data processing is over and the drive can be safely removing without data loss.

+In the summer of 2019, I joined a free program which involves STEM.
+There was more classes to enjoy than that, but there's many takeaways I can recall.

+## High School and Beyond